abhinav/goldmark-mermaid/README.md

 ### Features

+- Pluggable components
-- Client-side rendering by injecting JavaScript
+- Supports client-side rendering by injecting JavaScript
-- Server-side rendering with the Mermaid CLI
+- Supports server-side rendering with the MermaidJS CLI or with your browser

 ## Installation